 W. J. Colville says, There is but one way to achieve real success and genuine happiness, and that is to deliberately undertake the task of self-discipline and build around one’s self an impermeable aura.”
 Aura thieves steal gradually.
 They find a weak spot that gives when they push on it.
-There they enter and begin breaking it apart.
+There they enter, and then begin dismantling the aura.
 There are no weak spots in an impermeable one, however.

 In the very first entry, My BBL Led Me To Marijuana, I wrote, “My lifetime of fear and victimization made me the perfect candidate or susceptible host in what I call the chain of invasion.”
 See, my fear created the weak spots that let in thief after thief.
-Think of the robber as a disease.
-In nursing school, I was taught the levels of disease prevention.
+I think of each robber as a disease.
+And in nursing school, I was taught that there are varying tiers of disease prevention.
 Of course, primary prevention, which occurs before any disease has had a chance to form, is ideal.

 He also says, “The aura of the priest, of the physician, and of the trained nurse is, generally speaking, stronger than that of the average friend or relative of a sick person, who feels armed with no special knowledge or authority, and consequently is much more liable to infection.”
 He continues, “The great exercise whereby the aura is developed most of all is regular rhythmic breathing, the importance of which can scarcely be overestimated.”